coatyio/binding.mqtt.js/docs/man/communication-protocol.md

 representation of a UUID the hexadecimal values "a" through "f" are output as lower case characters.

-> **Note**: Raw events and external IO value events do not conform to this topic
+> **Note**: Raw events and external IoValue events do not conform to this topic
-> specification.
-They are published and subscribed on an application-specific
+> structure.
+They are published and subscribed on an application-specific topic
-> topic string, which can be any valid MQTT topic that must not start with
+> string, which can be any valid MQTT topic that must not start with
 > `<ProtocolName>/`.
-Inbound MQTT messages for Raw subscriptions that match a
-> topic starting with `<ProtocolName>/` must be discarded.

 A topic name for publication is composed as follows: